 Since then, we’ve built and launched multiple health and fitness websites.
 We’ve condensed the entire process into something that’s simple and effective, to save you time and effort.
 This DIY guide walks you through exactly how to start a fitness blog in 5 simple steps (and avoid the mistakes that we made).
 Ready to get started?
 Then let’s jump in…

-How To Start A Fitness Blog – 5 Simple Steps
+How To Start A Fitness Blog – Overview

 If you’re anything like us, then you’ll want to dive straight into building your fitness blog.
 But one crucial lesson we’ve learned about how to start a fitness blog efficiently is…